Agus-dot1/Calculator/README.md

 4. Push your changes (`git push origin feature/new-feature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the [License Name].
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For questions or suggestions, you can contact me at [your-email@example.com] or visit my GitHub profile: [your-username](https://github.com/your-username).
+For questions or suggestions, you can contact me at Agus1dev@gmail.com.

 ---

 Thank you for using my calculator!
 I hope you find it useful.
+AdeO